tpaknok/Indoor_ants/README.md

 |1_clim_raster.R| Used to process Terraclimate raster and generate PCA scores (based on climatic conditions) across grids globally.
 |2_GABI_and_Climate| Data cleaning and obtaining climatic conditions in each region, and the native distribution of each species.
 Also forming the population-level data for analyses.
 |3_Indoor_and_Climate.R| Code for GLMM examining how climatic conditions determine indoor status.
 Also contain codes for Fig1, and all figures about alien and harmful ant richness.
-|3.1 georeferenced_native_climatic_niche.R| Results based on georeferenced records only.
-Run 3_Indoor_and_climate before running this.
-You can also skip this and run other scripts.
 |4_Impact_analyses.R| Aggregating impact scores from Gruber et al. (2022), and projecting impact increases under climate change.
 Also contain codes for all figures about the impacts of ants.
 |5_Response_capacity.R| Response capacity analyses using data from Early et al. (2016).
 Also contain codes for figures about response capacitiy.
 |6_Socioeconomy.R| Analyzing socioeconomic data at country levels (Fig. S5).